jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **own** ,—
     (a) for land, means to have an estate or interest in the land, alone or jointly or in common with any other person:
     (b) for the ownership of depreciable property, is defined in sections EE 2 to EE 5 (which relate to depreciation)
-  - **ownership interest** is defined in section YC 18(6) (Reverse takeovers) for the purposes of that section , and in sections YC 18B and YC 19B (which relate to corporate reorganisations)
+  - **ownership interest** is defined in section YC 18(6) (Reverse takeovers) for the purposes of that section, and in sections YC 18B and YC 19B (which relate to corporate reorganisations)
   - **owner's associate** is defined in section HB 11(12) (Limitation on deductions by persons with interests in look-through companies) for the purposes of that section
   - **owner's interests** means the relevant interests in rights and obligations and other property, status, and things that a person who has an effective look-through interest for a look-through company has as a result of applying section HB 1 (Look-through companies are transparent) or otherwise
   - **paid work**